 John Henry Smith

-I've seen Governor Rell referred to as the GOP’s version of “Mary Poppins,” the reference to the fictional character who took charge of a dysfunctional family and set them on the right path.
+I've seen Gov. Rell referred to as the GOP’s version of “Mary Poppins,” the reference to the fictional character who took charge of a dysfunctional family and set them on the right path.
 She earned a modern Connecticut record 63% of the vote when she was re-elected in 2006.
 What about her governing style made her so popular, so beloved?

 Larry Cafero

 Well, I think everyone identified with her, and certainly when she so bravely and courageously came through her bout and fight with breast cancer without really showering attention on herself.
 And people never forgot Jodi Rell at that podium, coming back very, very soon after having a breast cancer surgery.
 People were just in awe.
-Their hearts swelled for her, and people identified with her and they loved her for it.
+Their hearts swelled for her and people identified with her and they loved her for it.

 John Henry Smith